DeavynEtscheit/DeavynEtscheit.github.io/essays/Reflecting on UI Frameworks.md

 ## Changing My Framework

-When failing a task or coming short of deadlines, it's obvious there was in issue that prevented a successful finish.
+When failing a task or coming short of deadlines, it's obvious there was an issue that prevented a successful finish.
 In my case, I underestimated how complicated HTML, CSS, and Bootstrap can become.
 I gave little attention to the details and failed to put effort into the opportunities to practice their use.
 Now with the knowledge and having experienced using HTML, CSS, and a UI framework, I will give more time and effort so that I may not make the same mistakes again.
 I now have a lot of respect for those who work on the UI for websites.
 They had to come up with the design and implement them, which is very impressive and I would like to one day converse with an expert in this type of work.

 *AI was not used in creating this essay*